 When security is set to local, the +/home/ftpuse+r directory is not present on the console node.
-Hence, you cannot login using FTP.
+Hence, you cannot log on using FTP.

-Use a virtual IP of a different node (other than the master node) to log in.
+Use a virtual IP of a different node (other than the master node) to log on.